 Jennifer was sprinting, also, and I shouted, “Go get the car!”
-Berkley had now gone so far that he vacated our neighborhood by careening through the little grassy footway that leads to another, and I wasn’t thinking clearly that it would be futile because the way is quite narrow.
+Berkley had now gone so far that he vacated our neighborhood by careening through the little pebbly footway that leads to another, and I wasn’t thinking clearly that it would be futile because the way is quite narrow.

 She did get the vehicle, though, and about the time she pulled up, I was almost to the slim walkway and could see the top of Collin’s head behind the tall bushes bordering, and I swore I heard him say, “I’ve got him.”

 But then . . . just like the jaw-dropping, final clip of an edge-of-your-seat movie, Collin walked out through the path . . . with his hand holding the cord that held Berkley.